China: Manufacturing PMI likely to edge higher in May - TDS

 Editors’ Picks

-EUR/USD is trading in the upper half of the 1.1300 handle, little changed.
-Euro-zone inflation is set to remain subdued.
+EUR/USD is rising, trading closer to 1.1400.
+Euro-zone core inflation exceeded expectations with 1.1%, boosting the euro.
+US Core PCE also beat with 1.6% YoY.
 Markets are awaiting the all-important Trump-Xi summit in Japan.

-GBP/USD is trading above 1.2650 ahead of the final read of UK GDP.
-Boris Johnson refused to reject the option of bypassing parliament to ram through a no-deal Brexit, causing concern.
+GBP/USD is trading around 1.2700 after UK Q1 GDP was confirmed at 0.5% QoQ.
+Boris Johnson refused to reject the option of bypassing parliament to ram through a no-deal Brexit.
+The Trump-Xi summit is awaited.

 USD/JPY finds buyers near 107.55 amid G20 jitters